 About the College

-Susan Welch, Dean, College of the Liberal Arts
+Clarence Lang, Susan Welch Dean of the College of the Liberal Arts

 Students in the College of the Liberal Arts have access to a world-class education in the core values of the liberal arts, to enriching out-of-class experiences, and to a Penn State family invested in your success.
 We call this unique combination of opportunities the Liberal Arts Edge.
 Your training in the liberal arts tradition will make you sought after for your ability to think critically and creatively, to communicate artfully, and to motivate and inspire those around you.
 However, a world-class education cannot be limited to the classroom.
 We encourage every student to participate in study abroad, research, and internship experiences, and we offer guidance and financial support to make those experiences possible.
 Our Liberal Arts alumni network cares passionately about the success of our students and offers financial support, mentoring, and internships, so that you can have the best Penn State experience possible.